astropy/halotools/docs/quickstart_and_tutorials/model_building/preloaded_models/index.rst

 *********************************************

 This section of the documentation reviews the prebuilt composite models provided by Halotools.
+For a quick reference, instead see :ref:`preloaded_models_list`.

 All prebuilt models can directly populate a simulation with a mock catalog and make observational predictions that can be compared to measurements made on a real galaxy sample.
 You need only choose the prebuilt model and simulation snapshot that is appropriate for your science application.